-Since the Emmabuntüs DE 3 1.02 version, the desktop environment LXQt is natively embedded in the distribution and you can easily switch to this environment within the first welcome screen:
+The desktop environment LXQt is natively embedded in the distribution and you can easily switch to this environment within the first welcome screen:

 Down the road, if you want to switch from the Xfce desktop environment to the LXQt one, or vice-versa, you need to logout from one and reconnect to the other.
-For more information please look at the Install Emmabuntüs DE3 Tutorial.
+For more information please look at the Install Emmabuntüs DE4 Tutorial.